yungchou/contoso.insurance/Hands-on lab/HOL unguided - Building a resilient IaaS architecture.md

 In this task, you will deploy a SQL Always-On cluster using an ARM template that deploys to your existing Virtual Network and Active Directory infrastructure.

-Tasks to complete
+#### Tasks to complete

 1. Navigate to <https://github.com/opsgility/cw-building-resilient-iaas-architecture-sql> and click the **Deploy to Azure Button**.
-Deploy the template to the LitwareCloudShopRG resource group in the West Central US region.
+Deploy the template to the ContosoCloudShopRG resource group in the West Central US region.

 2. After the template is deployed, execute the following command on SQLVM-1:
     ```
     New-Cluster -Name CLUST-1 -Node SQLVM-1,SQLVM-2,WITNESSVM -StaticAddress 10.0.1.8
     ```

-3. Enable SQL Server AlwaysOn on SQLVM-1 and SQL VM-2 and change the service login for both to litware\\demouser.
+3. Enable SQL Server AlwaysOn on SQLVM-1 and SQL VM-2 and change the service login for both to Contoso\\demouser.

 4. Copy the script from: **C:\\HOL\\CreateSQLAG.sql** on the LABVM to C:\\SQATA on SQLVM-1**.** Execute the script in cmd mode.

-Exit criteria
+#### Exit criteria

 -   SQL AlwaysOn Availability groups should be deployed.